 In the 90s, Ana began her career as photojournalist for the New York Times in the Washington DC Bureau.
-She covered major historical events and excelled in environmental portraiture.
-Ana created picture stories and portraits for magazines, newspapers, graphic design houses printed in commercial and non-profit publications.
-She went on to work as a commercial photographer with her photographs appearing in university brochures, annual reports, fine art exhibits and various other publications around the world.
+She covered major historical events, spot news and created environmental portraits for a variety of clients.
+Ana created photos for magazines, newspapers, graphic design houses, for commercial, editorial and non-profit publications.
+Her photographs have appeared in international magazines, university brochures, annual reports, fine art exhibits, books and various publications around the world.

-Today, Ana shoots digitally with DSLRs, drones, iPhones and GoPros working as a camera woman/DP for documentary films and videos, as well as, still photography.
-Ana is known for her strong photos, artful cinematography and intimate interviews.
-Her work primarily focuses on women, environmental issues, endangered species and others underrepresented in mainstream media.
-As founder/director of the Good Karma Projects, volunteer-based yoga retreats / media making missions, Ana directs small teams and leads documentary filmmaking workshops making short films about women, by women and for humanity.
+Today, Ana shoots digitally with DSLRs, Drones, iPhones and GoPros working as a camera woman for documentary films and videos, as well as, still photography.
+Ana is known for her strong portraits, artful cinematography and intimate interviews.
+Her work primarily focuses on women, environmental issues, wild elephant conservation and inspiring people with stories to tell.
+As founder/director of the Good Karma Projects, volunteer-based yoga retreats / media making missions, Ana directs small teams and leads documentary filmmaking workshops that produce short films about women, by women and for humanity.

-Based in Chiang Mai, Thailand, Ana is passionate about documenting mangrove forests and the coastal communities who protect them.
-She also volunteers as a media advisor / cameraperson for wild elephant conservation with Bring the Elephant Home Foundation to promote the Beehive Fence project that helps solve HEC (human-elephant conflict) one farm at a time. www.bring-the-elephant-home.org.
+Based in Chiang Mai, Thailand, Ana is passionate about documenting mangrove forests and the women conservationists who protect them.
+She also volunteers for Bring the Elephant Home Foundation to promote the Beehive Fence project that helps solve HEC (human-elephant conflict) one farm at a time. www.bring-the-elephant-home.org.

 International Union for Conservation of Nature (IUCN), Mangroves for the Future, New York Times, Corbis Photo Agency, The Archdioceses, National Public Radio, South Baltimore Homeless Shelter, Johns Hopkins University, Goodwill Industries, Deutsche Bank, Planned Parenthood, Horizon's Foundation, Burning Man, San Francisco's GLBTIQ Center, North Charles Street Design, University of Maryland, Barnard College, many colleges, universities, hospitals, and various international magazines around the world.

 2013/14 Acting Out: 25 years of queer film and community in Hamburg, a documentary film produced by Aye Aye Film in Hamburg, Germany.
 Acting Out chronicles the 25 years of the Lesbisch Schwule Filmtage Hamburg and the community that made it one of the most important queer film festivals in the world.
 Roles: co-director/writer, cinematographer, interviewer, audio recordist, Still photographer. www.ayeaye-film.de *On the festival circuit now.